my diamond-shape logo; quite minimalisitic. Liam Collod

 Creating a page

-All pages MUST have an .rst file, even if it just have a title.
-You are then free to define its content using the standard rst syntax or to manually create the html with a template.
+All pages MUST have a .md file, even if it just has a title.
+You are then free to define its content using the standard markdown syntax or to manually create the html with a template.

 page metadata